 That needs to change.

 Here are 20 awe-inspiring Native American women who have cemented themselves as some of the most influential cultural figures to date.
+They span various backgrounds, disciplines, tribal nations and eras, but it's important that we know their names.

 Wilma Mankiller (1945–2010)